SergioCes-cyber/My-new-web-page/README.md

-This si just a nice web page made with bootstrap 4
+This is just a nice web page made with bootstrap 4